AlvaroIsrael/monokai-dark-green/README.md

 ```

 After that if you would like to play around with new colors, feel free to fork it and edit the colors in the monokai-dark-green.yml.
-Once you feel like testing it just run the script build with:
+Once you feel like testing it, just run the script build with:

 ```
 npm run package